mr-r3b00t/GoDark/README.md

 Go Dark
 Not fully tested - use at own risk.
 If you need to hide maybe don't use a Windows PC/Server

-This goes quite dark... not fully.
-I can still see connections to Azure etc.
+This goes quite dark...

+#Do not use this on production systems